 Two years later, Japanese 3.0GT Turbos were replaced by a new 2.5GT Twin-Turbo series with the 2,491 cc (152 cu. in.)
 1JZ-GTE engine, shared with the latest Soarer.
 With 280 hp JIS, the 2.5 GT Twin-Turbo was the most powerful third-generation Supra, but it was never officially exported.

 Wondering if it is legal to operate a right-hand drive car in the U.S.?
-Yes it is.
+Yes, it is.
 There is currently no law saying you can’t.
-As proof, the owners says it has a clean Maryland title and is currently registered in that state.
+As proof, the owner says it has a clean Maryland title and is currently registered in that state.

 How did it get over here?
 The owner says he lived in Japan and had it shipped back when he moved.

-While, the only downside to buying this car looks to be getting parts for it, there is a lots of upside.
+While the only downside to buying this car looks to be getting parts for it, there are a lot of upsides.